 What rides does Dollywood Splash Country have?

+Well, it’s a water park, they’re not out here reinventing the waterwheel.
 There is a large array of water slides and drop slides, some of which require a boat, tube or mat and some that do not.

 Dollywood’s Splash Country rides and slides include: